 Honey & Lavender Whipped Body Butter

-- In a double boiler on low heat, gently melt shea butter, coconut oil, and beeswax together until everything is mixed well.
+- In a pot on the lowest heat, gently melt shea butter, almond or castor oil, coconut oil, and beeswax together until everything is mixed well.

-- Remove from heat and whisk in almond oil, honey, and essential oils.
+- Remove from heat and place in the fridge for about 20 minutes until it's hardened but still a little soft.
+Pull out and whisk in honey, and essential oils.

-- Transfer mix to refrigerator or freezer until cool (I put in the freezer for about 25-30 minutes).
-It is important to check it and not let it harden to a solid, but just until it firms up past the liquid stage.
+- Transfer mix to refrigerator or freezer until cool (I put it in the freezer for about 25-30 minutes).
+It is important to check it and not let it harden to a solid, but just until it firms up enough to whip up.